Europe · CoE Framework Convention signatory

 On 19 November 2025, the European Commission published the Digital Omnibus on AI, a targeted amending regulation intended to simplify AI Act implementation and adjust timelines.
 The Commission's original proposal linked the application of high-risk obligations to the availability of harmonised standards and Commission guidance (a conditional trigger mechanism), with fallback backstop dates of 2 December 2027 for standalone high-risk AI systems (Annex III) and 2 August 2028 for high-risk AI systems embedded in regulated products (Annex I).

-On 13 March 2026, the Council of the EU adopted its negotiating mandate, rejecting the Commission's conditional mechanism in favour of fixed dates of 2 December 2027 (Annex III) and 2 August 2028 (Annex I).
-The Council mandate also introduced a new prohibition on AI practices relating to the generation of non-consensual sexual and intimate content and child sexual abuse material.
+On 13 March 2026, the Council of the EU adopted its negotiating mandate on the Digital Omnibus on AI, a simplification proposal amending the AI Act, proposing to defer high-risk enforcement dates and introducing backstop dates of 2 December 2027 for standalone high-risk AI systems (Annex III) and 2 August 2028 for embedded high-risk AI systems in regulated products (Annex I).
+The Council mandate also introduced a new prohibition on AI practices relating to the generation of non-consensual sexual and intimate content or child sexual abuse material.

 This content is for informational and educational purposes only and does not constitute legal advice.